 41:46 About Diabetes and why it could lead to stroke

 57:58 Jessica’s art therapy

-1:05:18 Phil’s portrait as representation of his stroke experience
+1:05:18 Phil’s portrait as a representation of his stroke experience

 He says that that’s so funny that you say that he’s noticed that a lot and he’s vocalized.
 But he’s like, I used to never pay attention to people who are walking with a cane or who needed extra time to cross the street.
 And now that’s all he sees.

 Stroke has this way of making people more compassionate.
 Yeah.
-That’s a shit way to get to compassionate but it definitely does do that.
+That’s a shit way to get too compassionate but it does do that.

 Bill from recoveryafterstroke.com This is Episode 84.
 And my guest today is Jessica Tagami.
 Jessica is married to Phil who in his early 50s had undiagnosed type two diabetes, which revealed itself after he had a stroke.
 As a mom of two teenagers Jessica turned to ask to help her cope with the challenges stroke created for families.

 Now, just before I get into my chat with Jessica I wanted to let you know that you can now download all the words of this episode as a PDF.
 It’s perfect for you.
 If you prefer to read and take notes or highlight different parts of the interview for future reference.
 It’s a great way to learn and it helps retain new information to memory.
 Just go to recoveryafterstroke.com.
 Click on the image of the episode you’ve just listened to.